aakhtar10/Design_Gallery_Mern/README.md

 Welcome to the Art Gallery MERN Project!
 This project is designed to provide a platform for artists to showcase their work and for art enthusiasts to explore and purchase artworks.

+### Deployed Link:

+The project is deployed and accessible at [Art Gallery](https://art-gallary-do7i.vercel.app/).
+Feel free to visit and explore the art gallery online.

 ### Features:

 1. **User Authentication**: Users can sign up and log in as either an artist or a collector/explorer.